As part of the $100 Room Challenge, I’m renovating my daughter’s room. I’ve got into a big project, but I’m very motivated and so is my daughter! 🙂

 - Spray paint (I used Krylon ColorMaster in Rose Gold and the only store I found it was at Michael’s)

 - 12 pieces of 2-1/2″

 - 6 pieces of 3-3/4″

 - 6 pieces of 1-1/8″

 - 6 pieces of 7-3/4″

 I simply used the cutting knife to cut the dowels.
-This video is the best way I found to explain it:
+Just apply the cutting knife and roll the dowel.

 Note that SeaLemon cuts the dowels with a dog’s nail clipper!
 If you have a dog, do not hesitate to use it!
 In my case, there was no way I would add that to my budget of $100 Room Challenge !!